mcampbell/shortify/RUNNING.md

 with it.
 Running with plain docker (see below) will create the same mount in the same place in case you want to mix/match running in both ways.

+You may view the app at http://localhost:5000/

 To shut down, run `docker-compose down` if in daemon/background mode, or Ctrl-c if in foreground.